synw/goerr/README.md

 # Goerr

 Go style explicit error handling in Python.
-Propagates errors up the stack in the same style as Go.
+Propagates errors up the call stack in the same style as Go.

 ## Example